MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: Evaluation

 We focus our evaluation on LLM serving for two reasons.
-First, LLM serving has several heavily optimized kernel-per-operator baselines, including SGLang and vLLM~\cite{zheng2024sglang, kwon2023vllm}; thus, comparing against them provides a stringent benchmark that highlights the benefits of \sys's mega-kernel approach.
-Second, LLM serving naturally exhibits dynamic execution behavior, as each serving iteration can vary significantly in batch size, sequence length, and the balance between prefill and decode phases, creating heterogeneous workloads that stress both the compiler and the runtime.
-This variability makes LLM serving a representative and challenging workload for evaluating \sys.
-We note that the \sys compiler and runtime are model-agnostic and can easily support arbitrary DNN architectures.
+First, LLM serving has several heavily optimized kernel-per-operator baselines, including SGLang and vLLM~\cite{zheng2024sglang, kwon2023vllm}; comparing against them provides a stringent benchmark that highlights the benefits of \sys's mega-kernel approach.
+Second, LLM serving naturally exhibits dynamic execution behavior, as different serving iterations may vary in batch size, sequence length, and the mixture of prefill and decode work.
+This variability creates heterogeneous workloads that stress both the compiler and the runtime.
+Although our evaluation focuses on LLM serving, the \sys compiler and runtime are model-agnostic and can support general DNN architectures.